 That happened to me 30 days ago.

-It was 3.20pm on a normal working Monday, at my desk at home.
+It was 3.20pm on a normal working Monday, at my desk at home, I was very happy on the way my office was looking, I was able to Buy Office Reception Desks and it was finally coming together.
 I was on the phone when the first seizure hit.
 I don’t remember it.
 I don’t remember the mighty whack my head took.
 I do recall stumbling up the stairs and complaining of a headache to my son, and him sending me to bed with headache tablets.

 Long story short; because working remotely doesn’t mean alone, and because friends trust their intuition and each other even when there’s no rational reason to, I rode to emergency in an ambulance.
 I just didn’t know what was happening.
 I didn’t feel strange because I couldn’t link thoughts together.
 I remember not knowing anything about what was going on.